 If a sacrococcygeal teratoma has directly invaded the nerve roots of the cauda equina or metastasized to the spinal cord, the patient may complain of neurologic symptoms, such as lower-extremity numbness or weakness; however, this is very rare.
 Upon physical examination, perianal cysts present similarly.

 Typically, these present with perianal soreness, tenderness, swelling, and induration.
-These smooth, subcutaneous, spherical nodules may vary in size from 1-2cm.
+These smooth, subcutaneous, spherical nodules may vary in size from 1 to 2 cm.
 The anterior anus is involved more commonly than the posterior anus.

-Commonly, these are large, soft presacral masses felt during the rectal examination during a routine physical examination; they may range from 5-25cm in diameter.
+Commonly, these are large, soft presacral masses felt during the rectal examination during a routine physical examination; they may range from 5 to 25 cm in diameter.
 Sacrococcygeal teratomas may be asymptomatic upon initial presentation; an infected teratoma may present as an abscess.

-Typically, these present as subcutaneous, spherical nodules varying from 6-60mm in diameter, depending on the involved site.
+Typically, these present as subcutaneous, spherical nodules ranging from 6 to 60 mm in diameter, depending on the involved site.
 Many have a sinus opening from which hair projects.
 Recurrent infection may be a problem.

 The differential diagnosis of perianal cysts includes the following: